Multi-robot task allocation for safe planning against stochastic hazard dynamics: Introduction

 \section{Introduction}

-Autonomous robots are increasingly used in safety-critical applications including surveillance \cite{di2010autonomous, jorgensen2017matroid,li2019threshold,sun2019exploiting,zhou2018resilient} and emergency rescue missions \cite{wood2016automaton}.
-Safety against dynamic uncertainties, such as moving obstacles and evolving hazards is indispensable in such applications.
+Autonomous robots are increasingly used in safety-critical applications including surveillance \cite{di2010autonomous, jorgensen2017matroid,zhou2018resilient} and emergency rescue missions \cite{wood2013stochastic,wood2016automaton,lu2020safe}.
+Safety against dynamic uncertainties, such as moving obstacles and evolving hazards is indispensable in such applications\cite{herbert2017fastrack,manjunath2021safe,sahraeekhanghah2021pa,warnke2020towards}.
 A natural idea to improve safety is to use multiple robots.
-This setup is commonly used in situations where the workload can be distributed to the robots to reduce the execution time by working in parallel~\cite{yan2013survey, stone1999task, fazlollahtabar2015methodologies}, and to increase robustness due to redundancy~\cite{khamis2015multi}.
+This setup is commonly used in situations where the workload can be distributed to the robots to reduce the execution time by working in parallel~\cite{yan2013survey, fazlollahtabar2015methodologies,khoo2019distributed}, and to increase robustness due to redundancy~\cite{khamis2015multi}.

-In an emergency rescue scenario, the objective of visiting all the targets (e.g., to save survivors) can be fulfilled collectively by a team of robots, where each robot is assigned a safety-maximizing path visiting a subset of these targets.
-This can be formulated as a multi-robot optimal control synthesis problem for a Markov decision process.
-However, the challenge is twofold.
-The first is handling the dynamic uncertainty and the size of the hazard space in a tractable manner, whereas the second is the growth of the problem size with the number of robots. {Past work provides methods based on dynamic programming to solve a single-robot path planning problem under dynamic uncertainty~\cite{lu2020safe,wood2013stochastic, zhou2018joint, smith2011optimal, ono2015chance}.} Leveraging an efficient implementation of this approach, this work provides a scalable framework offering safety guarantees by splitting the multi-robot planning problem under dynamic uncertainty into a single-robot path planning problem for each robot and a multi-robot task allocation problem.\looseness=-1
+In an emergency rescue scenario, the objective of visiting a set of target locations (e.g., to save survivors) can be fulfilled collectively by a team of robots, where each robot is assigned a safety-maximizing trajectory visiting a subset of these targets.
+This objective can be formulated as a multi-robot optimal control synthesis problem for a Markov decision process.
+The challenge in solving this problem is twofold.
+The first comes from computing a target-robot assignment which maximizes the safety of all robots while visiting all target locations.
+The second comes from tractably solving for the safety-maximizing trajectories of the robots given their assigned targets. {Past works provide methods based on dynamic programming to solve the latter problem through the framework of probabilistic safety and reachability ~\cite{lu2020safe,wood2013stochastic, zhou2018joint, smith2011optimal,wolff2012robust}}.
+Leveraging an efficient implementation from these methods, our work provides a scalable two-stage framework for solving the multi-robot task/target allocation problem to maximize the safety of the mission.\looseness=-1